R-Gaurav/Autism-Group-Level-Analysis/README.md

 https://github.com/varun-invent/Autism-Connectome-Analysis/tree/varun) where the
 details of another attempt to find statistically significant link differences can be found, along with pre-processing details.

+> src/: Contains the source code for the experimental analysis.

+> misc/: Contains the rough code NOT used for the experimental analysis.